 Equipped only with a map, we decide to drive from Fez to the mountains.

-Most streets in Morocco are very bad and we are sometimes not sure if it is the right one or just a dirt road to a secluded village.
+Most streets in Morocco are terrible, and we are sometimes unsure if it is the right one or just a dirt road to a secluded village.

-The villages get smaller and smaller and we meet less and less people.
-From now on are we on our own and I hope that the map is up to date.
+The villages get smaller and smaller, and we meet fewer and fewer people.
+From now on, are we on our own, and I hope that the map is up to date.

 Natural Car wash

-We drive on and are now almost at the peak of a huge mountain when we encounter a great water jet which comes down in the middle of the road.
+We drive on and are now almost at the peak of a huge mountain when we encounter a great water jet that comes down in the middle of the road.